Chew on this: I may receive a small commission for affiliate links, but all products I “dig up” are ones I paw-thentically love!

 If your dog won’t sleep at night, take a look at his bed.
 If he doesn’t use it, or no longer uses it regularly, he likely needs a new bed better suited to his needs.

-3. A Favorite Cuddle Toy
+Step 3: Find His Favorite Cuddle Toy

 Do you remember how safe and secure you felt as a child when you snuggled in bed with your favorite teddy bear?
 Well, dogs can also find security from a special toy.